FestPackd tips

 No porta-potty lines.
 No cold water lottery.
 The Safari showers have hot water, decent pressure, and toiletries provided.
 This is probably the most underrated perk.
 You start each day feeling like a person instead of a festival survivor.

-The concierge and included meals are solid.
+The concierge and included meals are useful

 Daily breakfast and late-night snacks are included in the air-conditioned Safari Lounge, and the food is legitimately good.
 Not just adequate.
 The lounge also has WiFi, festival livestreaming, and a cash bar.
 The concierge handles logistics, and the whole space is a calm hangout when you need a break from the crowds.

-You get a dedicated festival entrance.
+There is a dedicated festival entrance

 Skip the general admission line entirely.
 When your friends are waiting 30-45 minutes to get through security, you're walking straight in.
 Over three days, this saves you a couple hours total.
 It never stops feeling good.